 Rangatahi Courts operate like the Youth Court but are held on marae and follow Māori cultural processes.
 Pasifika Courts are held in Pasifika churches or community centres and draw on Pasifika cultural values.
 The first Rangatahi Court was held in Gisbourne in 2008.
 By 2015 there were 12 Rangatahi Courts and 2 Pasifika Courts.

 Both these specific versions of the Youth Court address offending by young people in ways that connect them to their families, their communities and the culture of their people.
 They are designed to involve the wider community in supporting offenders to find new directions in their lives and cutting rates of reoffending.

 Young offenders using the Rangatahi Courts and the Pasifika Courts must first admit to the charges they are facing in the Youth Court.
 Often family group conferences are held to work out a plan for the young offender and this plan is monitored by a Rangatahi or Pasifika Court.
 While Māori and Pasifika cultural practices inform the work of these courts, they are open to non- Māori and non-Pasifika youth.

 Rangatahi and Pasifika court processes involve a judge, a representative of the NZ Police, elders, a social worker, court staff, whānau, a youth advocate (usually a lawyer), a lay advocate and the victim if they choose to attend.
 Rangitahi courts begin with powhiri and Pasifika courts often start with a prayer.
 Elders have an important role the court process.

-Evaluation of the operation of Rangatahi Courts in 2012 indicated that it was important for Ministry of Education, Ministry of Health, and Child, Youth and Family Services to work together to explore options for young offenders before they appear in court and a rehabilitation plan is developed.
+Evaluation of the operation of Rangatahi Courts in 2012 indicated that it was important for Ministry of Education, Ministry of Health, and Child, Youth and Family (now Oranga Tamariki—Ministry for Children) to work together to explore options for young offenders before they appear in court and a rehabilitation plan is developed.